pal-lab/pal-lab.github.io/index.md

 ## [](#header-2)Value-Centric Product Management

 In 2017 we asked us how we might drive product success metrics more sustainably and designed a measurement framework that describes how features deliver on each of the dimensions in which a product creates user value.
-The resulting MVP was 'Product Hour', a format in which we now calibrate the framework while helping start-ups with real product challenges. ([read more](http://vcpm.org/))
+In occasional _Product Hours_, we calibrate the framework while helping start-ups with real product challenges. ([read more](http://vcpm.org/))
 `olli` `phil` `joe` `jorrit`

 ## [](#header-2)MBA World Summit